Rugby is far more than just a game and is a national passion and a determining influence on New Zealand life and culture.

 When The Rugby World Cup 2019 in Japan kicks off, once again all eyes will be on New Zealand's national team, The All Blacks.

 First NZ rugby game

 Nelson, a provincial city on the northern tip of the South Island, became New Zealand's spiritual home of rugby in May 1870 when the first rugby game - under official rugby rules - was played on New Zealand soil.

 By 1879, the game's popularity was spreading and the first rugby unions were formed in Canterbury and Wellington.

 The New Zealand Rugby Football Union (NZRFU) was established in 1892.

 First New Zealand rugby team

-In 1903, New Zealand beat Australia in their first official test match.
+In 1903, New Zealand played and beat Australia in their first official test match.
 The fierce rivalry continues today and the two countries annually play each other for the Bledisloe Cup.

 Over the decades, New Zealand rugby players have earned a name as proud, hard-hitting and skillful sportsmen.